 Four removal action alternatives (plus the No Action alternative) were evaluated in term of effectiveness, implementability, and cost.
 Alternative 5, Consolidation and Capping of Arsenic Category C and D Soils at Source Area ("Capping in Place"), was determined to be the optimal remedy.
 All other alternatives (2, 3 and 4) included significant excavation of arsenic-impacted soils from within the 40-ft shoreline setback adjacent to the cliff face, and were determined to be technically infeasible due to slope stability concerns.
 Upon approval of the recommended removal action alternative by HDOH, a removal action work plan will be prepared to provide design specifications and guidance in implementing the proposed remedy. (p.
 8-1)

 For the Hakalau Kuleana, our responsibility is to care for the land, the people, and the culture.
-We are guided by the YESTERDAY'S cultural values: Engage in collective effort.
+We are guided by cultural values of YESTERDAY: Engage in collective effort.
 Look out for each other.
 Honor hard work.
 Show respect for those who came before us.
 Aloha and Mālama `Aina.
+In 2021, Akiko Masuda added two more values to the list: Consistently show up.
+Whatever has to be done, jump in and do it!